Aubrey O’Day Hints Affair With Donald Trump Jr. Was Inspiration For Her New Album

 On a recent story, she posted that her album is coming soon, and then she posted many clips of her songs with the lyrics.
 Ultimately, she admitted that she doesn’t care what people say as she keeps making her music.

 In her clips, which had her music playing in the background, she explained that she wrote music about what she’s been through since that’s all she knows.
 Her music is her truth.
 Every word was about the man who inspired it, and every phone call she included on the album was a real, actual phone call.
+Of course, the voice on her albums is either altered by a voice-altering device or transcripts of voicemails read by someone else.
 Then she dropped the letters “djt,” which are the initials of Donald J. Trump Jr. with whom she reportedly had an affair.

 She used the hashtag BTE throughout, which is from her 2013 solo EP Between Two Evils, and back in March many people began putting two and two together and speculated the song on that album called “DJT” was inspired by her affair with Donald J. Trump Jr., according to a Daily Mail report.
 One of the songs she played on her story was “DJT,” but it’s unclear if that song will be released on the upcoming album.